mdche001/CS506_Bike_Lane/README.md

 Put your key into 5th and 9th cell in correlation_block_businesses.ipynb to use google map API to find the nearby businesses.

+Firstly run 'bike_lane_filter.ipynb' to create the bike_block.csv file, which is the filtered bike block data.

+Secondly run 'problem_3.py' to create the processed bike block data of both Boston and Cambridge's 311 data.

+Then run the other code named by the problem's name or problem's number.

 ## Authors

 * **Mingdao Che** - *nan* - [Repo](https://github.com/mdche001/)